Entries open today for the 2019 English Disability Open, which is being run solely by England Golf for the first time.

 “We have also adopted the rules modifications in all of our England Golf championships to encourage further participation in all of the events that we run.”

 Competitors will play for the overall gross prize, a handicap competition or a stableford event, depending on their golf handicap.
-Full terms of competition and online entry can be found here

 The event is free to spectate with full details of timings and live scoring to be published on the England Golf website in due course.